robzr/bearDropper/README.md

 ## bearDropper
---Rob Zwissler @robzr

-**dropbear log parsing ban agent for OpenWRT (Chaos Calmer rewrite of dropBrute.sh)**
+**dropbear log parsing ban agent for OpenWRT (Chaos Calmer rewrite of dropBrute.sh)** --Rob Zwissler @robzr

 OpenWRT (Chaos Calmer) script for blocking repeated invalid dropbear ssh connection attempts (embedded fail2ban)

-Dependencies: nothing (stock Chaos Calmer - written entirely in busybox ash)
+Dependencies: no external dependencies - written entirely in busybox ash

 Installation:

 	opkg install http://........
 	/etc/init.d/bearDropper enable
 	/etc/init.d/bearDropper start

   - To modify the config options, edit the uci config file (/etc/config/bearDropper)
-  - To see options for run-time config, run bearDropper -h (run time options override uci config options)
+  - Use bearDropper -h to see options for runtime config (runtime options override uci config options)
-  - Consider increasing your syslog ring buffer size if you have memory to spare - see /etc/config/system option log_size (in kb), particularily if not using follow mode
+  - Consider increasing your syslog ring buffer size if you have memory to spare (/etc/config/system option log_size), particularily if not using follow mode

 Logging:
   - logs to the syslog ring buffer by default (view with the logread command)